Ghassen-bgh/printf/README.md

 ## About

-Created on Ubuntu Ubuntu 20.04.3 LTS
+Created on Ubuntu 20.04.3 LTS

 Compiled with gcc , using flags: -Wall -Werror -Wextra and -pedantic